Liotina crenata

 Liotina crenata is a species of sea snail, a marine gastropod mollusk in the family Liotiidae.

 Description

 The diameter of the shell is 15 mm.
 The depressed shell has a turbinate shape.
 The spire whorls are somewhat exserted, all showing a pair of peripheral keels, which are strongly, or subsipinosely crenulated.
 The whorls are encircled by a spiral series of granules above.
 The base of the shell is smooth.
 The umbilicus is of a moderate size, defined by a riblet.
 The peristome is strongly crenately varicose.
 The color of the shell is whitish, stained with chestnut.

 Distribution

-This species occurs in the Indian Ocean off the Aldabra Atoll; in the Pacific off the Philippines.
+This species occurs in the Indian Ocean off the Aldabra Atoll; in the Pacific Ocean off the Philippines.